 - When folks engage your brand, it acts as an endorsement to their friends and we KNOW consumer recommendations are MUCH more powerful in getting folks to purchase than paid commercials.

 Businesses measuring engagement in social media is increasing — with over 50% of businesses measuring engagement in 2011 versus none in 2010.

-Handling complaints and problems quickly and efficiently is the hallmark of a successful company.
+Handling complaints and problems quickly and efficiently are the hallmark of a successful company.
 That’s because complaints travel 5 times as far as compliments.

 More companies integrate customer service into the social media marketing strategy today than ever before.
-But, firms need to do a better job tracking this metric, because we know customer satisfaction is a major driver of repeat purchase and recommendation — both of which increase you social media ROI.
+But, firms need to do a better job tracking this metric, because we know customer satisfaction is a major driver of repeat purchase and recommendation — both of which increase your social media returns.

 As you can see in the infographic, metrics support this.
 Nearly 75% of people who buy entertainment products discuss them online and 66% of users agree that Tweets influence the brands they choose.

 To increase your social media marketing returns, you need a detailed understanding of your market, a social media strategy based on a clear understanding of how social media marketing is different from traditional marketing, and the right metrics to no only assess your social media ROI but provide guidance for optimizing your marketing ROI from social media.